DustinSMac/DustinSMac/README.md

 - 👋 Hi, I’m @DustinSMac
 - 👀 I’m interested in solving problems by coding
 - 🌱 I’m currently learning Python, SQL, Java, HTML, CSS, Js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything data-related.
-- 📫 How to reach me ...
+- 📫 How to reach me: Either here or https://www.linkedin.com/in/sonny-mac-3b991475/

 <!---
 DustinSMac/DustinSMac is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.